MattNolanLab/in_vivo_ephys_openephys/README.md

 ### How to use
 The each script of the workflow can be run independently or as a workflow as a whole.
 Running each scirpt independently is great for debugging and development, while running the whole workflow is for batch processing.
-- To open each script independently
+- To run each script independently
     - Define the record to sort in the `debug_folder` in `setting.py` e.g.

         ```